 The concept of what B2B intent data probably comes across as being simpler than it really is.
 Before getting into using intent data itself, first and third-party intent data providers, and some of their differences, it would be helpful to know what intent data is and what its primary functions are for businesses.

 What is B2B Intent Data

 Due to the increase users digital footprints, large amounts of user data have been collected.
 This data is not simply limited to browser search history, previous purchases, or frequently visited sites.
-It is comprised of data that can provide clues into the future purchase behaviors of internet users.
+It is comprised of data that can provide clues into the future purchase behaviors of internet users, showing user intent.